+Updated September 8, 2022.
 Mornings are starting to get cooler, the air is slowly drying out and days are getting shorter.
 Wait, is that the scent of cinnamon and nutmeg in the breeze?

 The PSL might still be king, but there’s also no better season than fall for local coffee shops to experiment with new flavors and spices.
 So we’ve gathered some of the best fall-themed lattes in Northern Virginia, that use everything from maple to whiskey to clove.
 And yes, there’s some pumpkin on there.

-Cafein’s Honey Cinnamon Latte – Cafein, an airy and industrial-style coffee shop located in Chantilly and Centreville, has a latte perfect for the chilly mornings of October and November.
+Cafein, an airy and industrial-style coffee shop located in Chantilly and Centreville, has a latte perfect for the chilly mornings of October and November.
 Their honey cinnamon latte comes hot or iced and is great with one of their signature breakfast sandwiches.
 14106 Lee Hwy., Centreville; 13924 Metrotech Dr., Chantilly

-De Clieu Coffee & Sandwiches Maker’s Mark Latte – De Clieu features locally roasted coffee beans, soups, sandwiches, and salads.
-Their Maker’s Mark latte includes house-made Maker’s Mark syrup and chocolate for a comforting treat.
+De Clieu features locally roasted coffee beans, soups, sandwiches, and salads.
+Their Maker’s Mark latte includes housemade Maker’s Mark syrup and chocolate for a comforting treat.
 The fall is all about comfort food and drinks, and this latte certainly hits the spot, particularly with De Clieu’s Belgian waffle (a mountain of warm fluffy waffle with whipped cream, bananas, chocolate chips, and more).
 10389 Main St., Ste.
 B, Fairfax

 Just after Labor Day, Simply Social posted a photo of their seasonal latte, their very own version of the pumpkin spice latte.
 Their PSLs are made with two shots of espresso and the pumpkin spice latte flavor, along with 10 ounces of milk.
 The drink can be served hot or iced.
 Grab a signature breakfast sandwich or avocado toast to round out your perfect fall meal.
 11282 James Swart Cir., Fairfax; 260 Cedar Ln., Vienna

 The local cafe chain has a location in Shirlington.
-They offer a reasonably priced pumpkin spice latte ($5) with espresso, pumpkin syrup, cinnamon, and your choice of steamed milk.
+They offer a reasonably priced pumpkin spice latte ($5.50) with espresso, pumpkin syrup, cinnamon, and your choice of steamed milk.
 It is great served with a fellow fall food item, Busboys & Poets’ sweet potato pancakes.
 4251 S. Campbell Ave., Arlington

 Commonwealth Joe has a whole menu’s worth of fall-themed lattes.
-There’s the decadent pumpkin cookie butter latte (hot or iced), pumpkin spice oat cold brew latte, and a hot or iced autumn spiced latte.
-The autumn spiced latte looks the most intriguing, as it’s made with hazelnut, caramel, and cinnamon for a warm, rich concoction perfect for fall.
-For those who are not latte fans, Commonwealth Joe offers a crisp apple sparkling cider, which is ginger-based and topped with cinnamon.
+There’s the decadent pumpkin cookie butter latte (hot or iced) and the cozy honey cinnamon latte.
+For a warm, rich concoction that is perfect for fall, side with the honey cinnamon latte.
+Whether you like it hot or cold, the drink swirls the two flavors together for a delicious taste of fall in your cup.
+For those who are not latte fans, Commonwealth Joe offers a hot and iced apple cider chai and cold brew topped with cookie butter cold foam.
 520 12th St. South, Ste.
 150, Arlington

 For where to find the best seasonal drinks in NoVA, subscribe to our Food newsletter.